Man vs Bee

-Man vs. Bee is a 2022 British comedy television series created and written by Rowan Atkinson and William Davies.
+Man vs Bee is a British comedy web series created and written by Rowan Atkinson and William Davies.
 The show consists of nine episodes, each of them directed by David Kerr.
 Atkinson stars as a down-on-his-luck man who finds himself entrenched in a battle with a bee while house sitting a rich couple's modern mansion.
-Jing Lusi, Claudie Blakley, Tom Basden, Julian Rhind-Tutt, Greg McHugh and India Fowler also feature.
-Man vs. Bee premiered on Netflix on 24 June 2022 and received generally positive reviews from critics.
-A sequel series, titled Man vs. Baby, is in production.
+Jing Lusi, Claudie Blakley, Tom Basden, Julian Rhind-Tutt, Greg McHugh, and India Fowler also feature.

+Man vs Bee premiered on Netflix on 24 June 2022 and received generally positive reviews from critics.
+A follow-up miniseries, Man vs Baby, was released on 11 December 2025.

 Premise

-A house sitter named Trevor finds himself entrenched in an ongoing battle with a bumblebee while lodging amidst an elegant mansion.
+A house sitter named Trevor finds himself entrenched in an ongoing battle with a bumblebee while lodging in an elegant mansion, damaging expensive items in the house in his attempt to kill it, which fails.